-Since the latches are easy to tighten and loosen, you won’t be spending too much time adjusting your snowshoes out on the trail.
+And, since the latches on this snowshoe are easy to tighten and loosen, you won’t be spending too much time adjusting your snowshoes out on the trail.

 6. L.L.
 Bean Kids’ Winter Walker Snowshoes

 If you’re heading out snowshoeing with kids, these L.L.
 Bean Kid’s Winter Walker snowshoes are a good choice for getting your kids comfortable walking in snowshoes.
-You can purchase these snowshoes in a 16” that can hold up to 60 pounds or a 19” that’s recommended for kids between 50 and 110 pounds.
+You can purchase these snowshoes in a 16 inches that can hold up to 60 pounds or a 19 inches that’s recommended for kids between 50 and 110 pounds.
 They are easy to adjust by kids themselves, the bindings hold boots well, and they’re lightweight with an aluminum frame.

 Suzanne Downing is an outdoor writer and photographer in Montana with an environmental science journalism background.
 Her work can be found in Outdoors Unlimited, Bugle Magazine, Missoulian, Byline Magazine, Communique, MTPR online, UM Native News, National Wildlife Federation campaigns and more.